-The occurrences of alpha within the Haskell code portions of the input file are replaced by the T_FX command \alpha and thus appear as " α " in the output.
+The occurrences of alpha within the Haskell code portions of the input file are replaced by the $T_FX$ command \alpha and thus appear as " $\alpha$ " in the output.

 A lot of formatting directives for frequently used identifiers or operators is already defined in the lhs2TeX prelude.
-For instance, ++ is formatted as "+", undefined is formatted as "+", and not is formatted as "-".
+For instance, ++ is formatted as "+", undefined is formatted as "-".
 If you look at lhs2TeX.fmt, you will find the following directives that do the job: